 Even if you’ve read this whole thing, still ask me beforehand.
 I will probably have some specific thoughts relating to the topic at hand that may be useful.

 Notice how I didn't say anything about that above, even though it's the first questions like half of kids ask?
 Yeah, that's intentional.
-If you can't fugure out the answer to that quesiton from the numerous comments above, then you really are beyond help.
+If you can't figure out the answer to that question from the numerous comments above, then you really are beyond help.
 But basically, yes, I can handle your blazing speed, you debate god, you.
-But it would still probably be a good idea to slow it down there a little, Speed Racer.
+But it would still probably be a good idea to slow it down a little, Speed Racer.
 Quality > quantity.

 I debated for 4 years in high school (super old-school, talk-pretty policy), didn't debate in college, and have coached at the HS level for 15+ years.
-I am currently a law student + Assistant Coach at Washburn Rural in KS, and previously was head coach at Fairmont Prep in Anaheim, CA, Ransom Everglades School, in FL, and The Pembroke Hill School in MO.
+I am currently an Assistant Coach at Washburn Rural in KS, and previously was head coach at Fairmont Prep in Anaheim, CA, Ransom Everglades School, in FL, and The Pembroke Hill School in MO.
 However, I don't judge too many policy rounds these days, so take that into account.